DurandBastien/Search-Engine-LATimes/README.md

   - each entry of the inverted file are (word, posting list) and each posting list are sorted by decreasing score
   - in the meantime two hashmaps are constructed in-memory, one to map doc IDs to the place where is stores their content on disk (e.g. filename and indexes) and one to map a word to the place in the inverted file where its posting list is stored
 - Search algorithm
+  - implementation of the fagin algorithm :
+    - retrieve all the posting lists associated with the keywords in the query
+    - instantiate the dict M as all the documents seen at least once in a Posting List but not in all the Posting List
+    - M : HashMap (key = docId, value = pair(updated score of the document, number of PostingList who contains the document ) )
+    - instantiate the list C as all the documents seen in every Posting List
 - Making queries